particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 #### Variables (customers)

-Variables work the same way.
+[Variables](/reference/device-cloud/api/#get-a-variable-value) work the same way.

 {{> cloud-api-get-variable productToken="1" productId="1" deviceIdField="1"}}

-xx
+From a mobile app or using a customer token:

 {{> cloud-api-get-variable customerToken="1" deviceIdField="1"}}